mbanting/metalsmith-prismic/README.md

 ```

 ## To Do
-- Currently this only works with the _master_ release of your Prismic repository.
-Future version will allow you to specify which release to use, or generate the site for every release.
 - This plugin is still early in development and has only been tested with a limited set of Prismic queries and predicates.
 If anything isn't working please let me know!
 - Unit tests!!